dpl10/oops/README.md

 # OOPS (Optimal Orthlogy for Phylogenomic Studies)

-OOPS selects one sequence per species from a set of input paralogs using one of the 26 supported criteria.
+OOPS selects one sequence per species from a set of input paralogs using one of the 26 supported criteria ([see below](#use)).
 Multiple simultaneous selections can be conducted if more than one criterion is desired.
 The default is to use all criteria.

 ### install
 Copy [oops.pl](https://github.com/dpl10/oops/blob/master/oops.pl) to a convient location in your PATH and ensure that a [Perl](https://www.perl.org/) version 5 interpreter is available (tested with 5.18).